Brunostaine/Brunostaine/README.md

 ---

-# 🚀 Tecnologias e Ferramentas
+# 🚀 Technologies and Tools

 ### Frontend
 <p>